Eight Health Insurance Tips that Can Save You Money

 - Make use of preventive services.
 Many health insurance plans are required to cover certain services, even if you haven’t reached your deductible for the year.
 Certain tests and shots can save your life and might not cost you a dime.
 Contact your health insurance company if you have questions about what preventive services are covered for you.

 - Check to see what kind of online access and resources your plan provides.
-Does your plan have an online portal that allows you to pay your bills, read your SBC or find important information on things like pharmacy benefits.
+You should learn if your health plan has an online portal that allows you to pay your bills, read your SBC or find important information on benefits, like what is covered for pharmacy.

 - Verify what kind of emergency transport is covered.
 Not all trips to the doctor are planned.
 Sometimes an emergency arises, and it might be serious enough to require fast transport to the nearest hospital.
 An emergency air transport membership—like those offered by Avera Careflight for just $49—can save you thousands in medical bills in the event you are flown to the ER.

 - Check the cost of your prescriptions.
-Can you get a generic instead of brand name drug?
-An Association for Accessible Medicines study found that the average patient co-pay for a generic prescription is just over $6.
-You will likely face a higher co-pay for brand medications, so talk to your provider about which option is best for you.
+Can you get a generic instead of a brand name drug?
+An Association for Accessible Medicines study found that the average patient co-pay for a generic prescription is just over $5.50.
+You will likely face a higher co-pay for brand medications, so talk to your medical care provider about which option is best for you.

 - Check on coverage for out-of-area dependents.
 Do you or your dependents live outside your network area?
 For example, do you have a college student on your plan?
 Your insurance plan may offer out-of-area coverage that will give you and your dependents continuous in-network benefit coverage for certain services, even if you’re outside your in-network area.